 Watch the Show Hidden Data in Chart Video

-To see the steps for changing the chart settings in Excel 2010, you can watch this short video tutorial.
+To see the steps for changing the chart settings in Excel 2010, to show data from hidden rows in Excel chart, watch this short video.